-The President Range and TransCanada Highway, Yoho National Park of Canada© Parks Canada
+The President Range and TransCanada Highway, Yoho National Park © Parks Canada

 Yoho, named for a Cree word expressing awe, is a park of rock walls, waterfalls and glacial lakes.
 It's a park with snow-topped mountain peaks, roaring rivers and silent forests.
 It's a park whose history is bound up with a railroad: spiral tunnels inside mountains and stories of runaway trains.